CISA Cross-Sector Cybersecurity Performance Goals

 // What is CISA CPGs?

-The Cross-Sector Cybersecurity Performance Goals (CPGs) are a prioritized subset of IT and OT cybersecurity practices that CISA recommends all critical infrastructure organizations implement.
+The Cross-Sector Cybersecurity Performance Goals (CPGs) are a prioritized subset of IT and operational technology (OT) cybersecurity practices that CISA recommends all critical infrastructure organizations implement.
 Unlike prescriptive regulations, CPGs are voluntary baseline goals designed to meaningfully reduce risk to both critical infrastructure operations and the American people.

-CPGs were developed in collaboration with industry partners and are informed by the most common threats and TTPs observed by CISA and its partners.
+CPGs were developed with industry partners and are informed by the most common threats and TTPs that CISA observes.
 They provide a common set of fundamental protections that apply across all 16 critical infrastructure sectors, from energy and water to healthcare and transportation.
+CISA released CPG version 2.0 in December 2025, realigning the goals to the six functions of the NIST Cybersecurity Framework (CSF) 2.0, adding a Govern function, and folding former OT-only goals into shared goals that cover IT and OT together.

 While voluntary, CPGs increasingly serve as the baseline expectation for cybersecurity maturity.
 Insurance carriers, regulators, and sector-specific agencies reference CPGs when evaluating organizational security posture.
-Organizations should view CPGs as the minimum floor—not the ceiling—for their cybersecurity program.
+CISA is explicit that the CPGs are a floor, not a ceiling: they are a minimum set of practices, not a full risk management program, and organizations should build on them with a broader framework like the NIST CSF.

 // Inside the Regulation